otobus/event_bus/README.md

   ...

-  # if your listener/processor has a config
+  # if your listener has a config
   def process({config, topic, id} = event_shadow_with_conf) do
     GenServer.cast(__MODULE__, event_shadow_with_conf)
     :ok